iiasa/ixmp/doc/README.rst

 Building the docs locally
 -------------------------

 Install the dependencies, above.
-Repeat the installation steps on code changes of ixmp to be able to refer to the adapted code.
+Repeat the installation steps to be able to refer to code that was changed since the initial installation.

 From the command line, run::